perishllc/nautilus/README.md

 - [x] Change default theme to a darker color.
 - [x] Increase 'Receive' screen font size of NANO Address by 50%.
 Reduce QR Code size by 30%
 - [x] Advanced theming support
-- [ ] Auto-loading of paper wallets in the clipboard w/ confirmation on app open
 - [x] Payment Requests are easy to make, and make it easy to pay a request

 #### Immediate TODO